 THE DAWN CHORUS

 An evocative mix of music inspired by the late-1960s heyday of Breakfast Special, which blended the likes of Tony Hatch and Sergio Mendes with the more melodic pop hits of the day.
-Watch out for plastic spacemen in your cornflakes!

-music from the ’60s and ’70s.
+Music from the ’60s and ’70s.
 Join JEFF OWEN for his Super, Soaraway, Sensational Saturday Show.